Joanne Aldred

 In addition to private practice, I've been an honorary psychotherapist within an NHS service offering counselling interventions to members of staff.
 For my clinical practice development, I've worked as a voluntary therapist at an inner city college in the Midlands (age 18+) and been a voluntary counsellor working with families and carers of substance users within the Brighton and Hove area.
 My work with both placements often focussed on clients beginning to safely to express feelings. exploring their interpersonal relationships and vulnerability in the face of tragedy.
 I have an interest in anxiety, depression and trauma.

-With all therapeutic work, I have an experienced supervisor to ensure I continue to excel with my professional standards and development.
+With all therapeutic work, I have an experienced supervisor to ensure I continue to meet my professional standards, ethics, theoretical understanding and enhance my development as a practitioner.

 QUALIFICATIONS